apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

   should _not_ need to use these methods directly.

 * **Extension objects** are opaque objects that define the extension itself, including storage and serialization details.
-Because proto allows extension names to be reused in different scopes, these objects appear in the scope corresponding to the context where the proto extension was defined (file level or within the message that wrapped the `extend` directive); generally it does not correspond to that of the message being extended.
+Because proto allows you to reuse extension names in different scopes, these objects appear in the scope corresponding to the context where you defined the proto extension (file level or within the message that wrapped the `extend` directive); generally it does not correspond to that of the message being extended.
 In the above example, the extension object is `Extensions_extensionField` at the